Nakba Day: Objections to commemoration

 Nakba Day 2011 in Arroub camp in Hebron, Palestine.

-Shlomo Avineri has criticised observance of Nakba Day on the grounds that a more important issue is the failure to solidify a stronger national movement for Palestinian citizens as a foundation for nation-building.
-Arab citizens of Israel have also been admonished for observing Nakba Day in light of their higher standard of living when compared to that of Palestinians who reside outside of Israel.
+Shlomo Avineri has criticized observance of Nakba Day on the grounds that a more important issue is the failure to solidify a stronger national movement for Palestinian citizens as a foundation for nation-building.
+Arab citizens of Israel have also been admonished for observing Nakba Day in light of their higher standard of living than that of Palestinians who reside outside of Israel.

 On 23 March 2011, the Knesset approved, by a vote of 37 to 25, a change to the budget, giving the Israeli finance minister the discretion to reduce government funding to any non-governmental organization (NGO) that commemorates the Palestinian Nakba instead of the Israeli Day of Independence.
-A previous form of the bill, which first came under consideration by the Knesset in July 2001 and again in 2006, established the commemoration of the Nakba Day as a criminal offense, subject to 1-year imprisonment and/or a fine of NIS10,000 (~$2,500).
-Palestinians argue that the bill imposes restrictions on freedom of speech and expression, curtails equality, and applies conditions that suppress the national consciousness and historical narrative of the Palestinian people.
+A previous form of the bill, which came under consideration by the Knesset in 2001 and again in 2006, made commemoration of Nakba Day a criminal offense, subject to 1-year imprisonment and/or a fine of NIS10,000 (~$2,500).
+Palestinians argue that the bill imposes restrictions on freedom of speech and expression, curtails equality, and suppresses their national consciousness and historical narrative.

-After months of legislative limbo due to numerous appeals filed by organizations such as Adalah and the Association for Civil Rights in Israel, as well as several Jewish and Arab citizens of Israel, the Supreme Court of Israel rejected the appeals, and upheld the Nakba Law, on 5 January 2012.
+On 5 January 2012, after months of legislative limbo due to appeals by organizations such as Adalah and the Association for Civil Rights in Israel, as well as several Jewish and Arab citizens of Israel, the Supreme Court of Israel rejected the appeals and upheld the Nakba Law.
 Chief Justice Dorit Beinisch and Justices Eliezer Rivlin and Miriam Naor concluded: "The declarative level of the law does indeed raise difficult and complex questions.
 However, from the outset, the constitutionality of the law depends largely upon the interpretation given to the law's directives."
 Deductions could equal up to three times the event's sponsorship cost; repeat violations would double the amount of the fine.